awesome-llama/TextImage/data_streams.md

 *RGB data, 8 bits per channel*
 *(although could accept any 3-channel 8-bit data, note that the compression expects minimal luma differences to be common like in photos)*

-The compression used here outperforms both QOI and PNG images (when they are represented as base 64).
+The compression used here outperforms both QOI and PNG images in many cases (when they are represented as base 64).
 As far as I'm aware, this is the best image compression available for Scratch.

 ## Chunks
 Name | Index | Size